 Triumph Financial Announces Dividend for 7.125% Series C Fixed-Rate Non-Cumulative Perpetual Preferred Stock

-/EIN News/ -- DALLAS, Feb.
-28, 2023 (GLOBE NEWSWIRE) -- Triumph Financial, Inc. (the “Company”) (Nasdaq: TFIN) today announced that the Company’s Board of Directors declared a quarterly cash dividend of $17.81 per share on its 7.125% Series C Fixed-Rate Non-Cumulative Perpetual Preferred Stock, represented by depositary shares (NASDAQ: TFINP), each representing a 1/40th interest in a share of preferred stock.
+DALLAS, Feb.
+28, 2023 (GLOBE NEWSWIRE) -- Triumph Financial, Inc. (the "Company") TFIN today announced that the Company's Board of Directors declared a quarterly cash dividend of $17.81 per share on its 7.125% Series C Fixed-Rate Non-Cumulative Perpetual Preferred Stock, represented by depositary shares TFINP, each representing a 1/40th interest in a share of preferred stock.
 Holders of depositary shares will receive $0.44525 per depositary share.
 The dividend is payable on March 30, 2023, to holders of record at the close of business on March 15, 2023.

 About Triumph Financial

-Triumph Financial, Inc. (Nasdaq: TFIN) is a financial holding company focused on payments, factoring and banking.
+Triumph Financial, Inc. TFIN is a financial holding company focused on payments, factoring and banking.
 Headquartered in Dallas, Texas, its diversified portfolio of brands includes TriumphPay, Triumph and TBK Bank. www.tfin.com

 Forward-Looking Statements